Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Characterizations of co-isometric WCOs

 as the value of the function (recall that $a\neq 0$ since $\f$ is not a rotation).
 Since the complex parameter $\ta=e^{i t}$ can in turn be viewed as a continuous function of the real variable $t\in [0,2\pi]$, the elementary Bolzano's intermediate value theorem from Calculus implies that there exists a value $\ta$ with $|\ta|=1$ such that $|c|=b$, as claimed.
 (Of course, the last argument could have been made more explicit.) \end{proof}

-We already know from T. Le's work \cite{L} that $\f$ is a disk automorphism and $F=\mu (\f^\prime)^{\g/2}$, where $\g=\g(1)$ and $\mu$ is a constant such that $|\mu|=1$, then the induced operator $W_{F,\f}$ is unitary (hence, also co-isometric) on the space $\ch_\g$.
+We already know from T. Le's work \cite{L} that if $\f$ is a disk automorphism and $F=\mu (\f^\prime)^{\g/2}$, where $\g=\g(1)$ and $\mu$ is a constant such that $|\mu|=1$, then the induced operator $W_{F,\f}$ is unitary (hence, also co-isometric) on the space $\ch_\g$.
 The next key statement identifies such spaces as the only ones on which $W_{F,\f}$ can be co-isometric if the automorphism $\f$ is not a rotation.
+It should be remarked that, using the following conformal property of the kernel:

+for all disk automorphisms $\f$ and $a=\f^{-1}(0)$, the theorem below can also be deduced from a characterization of the spaces $\ch_\g$ given by \cite[Proposition~4.3]{H}.

-\begin{thm} Let $\ch$ be a general weighted Hardy space as in Proposition~\ref{prop-equiv-ax} whose reproducing kernel is unbounded on the diagonal, and let $W_{F,\f}$ be a co-isometric WCO on $\ch$.
+\begin{thm} Let $\ch$ be a weighted Hardy space that satisfies axioms (\textbf{A1})--(\textbf{A3}) and whose reproducing kernel is unbounded on the diagonal, and let $W_{F,\f}$ be a co-isometric WCO on $\ch$.
 If the automorphism $\,\f\/$ is not a rotation, then there exists a positive $\g$ (namely, $\g=\g(1)$ in the formula for the kernel) such that $\ch=\ch_\g$, a space whose coefficients $\g(n)$ satisfy \eqref{eqn-coeff-wds} and whose kernel, thus, is of the form \eqref{eqn-spec-ker}.
 Moreover, $F = \mu (\f^\prime)^{\g/2} = \nu \frac{K_a}{\|K_a\|}$, where $a=\f^{-1}(0)$ and $\mu$ and $\nu$ are constants such that $|\mu|=|\nu|=1$.

 \end{thm} \begin{proof} Let $\f = \vf_{\la,a}$, for some $a\in\D$, $a\neq 0$, and $\la$ with $|\la|=1$.
 Put $w=a$ in \eqref{eqn-F-fi} and recall that $\f(a)=0$ to obtain

 In what follows, we will always write simply $K_a^\prime(z)$ instead of $\dfrac{\pd K_a}{\pd z}(z)$.
 After differentiation with respect to $z$, we obtain